Towelie/HostTriageAI/README.md

 **AI-assisted Linux host triage using high-signal telemetry**

 Modern attackers blend into normal system behavior, abuse legitimate tools, and rely on techniques that evade traditional signatures.
-Detection often fails not because indicators are absent, but because tools cannot explain *why* something matters or *what to do next*.
+Detection often fails not because indicators are absent, but because tools cannot explain why something matters or what to do next.

-HostTriageAI combines **deterministic, policy-driven detection** with **analyst-grade AI reasoning** to transform raw Linux host telemetry into actionable incident response insight.
+HostTriageAI combines deterministic, policy-driven detection with analyst-grade AI reasoning to transform raw Linux host telemetry into actionable incident response insight.

-It is designed to support **fast, defensible decisions** during host-level triage.
+It is designed to support fast, defensible decisions during host-level triage.

 ---